Life skills can help us feel prepared for anything and everything that comes our way, and let's face it; life is unpredictable.

 There are also plenty of healthy foods to choose from (even fruits and veggies!).

 Ibotta is a free app that gives you cash back on groceries, toiletries, clothes, and other items you regularly buy.
-You even get $10 in your ibotta account for signing up here.

 Another way to save money is with Ebates, which is convenient to use for online shopping.

 Poor communication can destroy relationships, careers, and life in general.

 Here are a few healthy communication tips: